How the Windows Time Service Works

-Computers that synchronize their time less frequently, such as computers running Windows XP Home Edition, computers with intermittent network connections, or computers that are not joined to a domain, are configured by default to synchronize with time.windows.com.
-Because they do not synchronize their clock frequently and because the factors that affect time accuracy may not be known, it is impossible to guarantee time accuracy on computers that have intermittent or no network connections.
+Computers that synchronize their time less frequently or are not joined to a domain are configured, by default, to synchronize with time.windows.com.
+Therefore, it is impossible to guarantee time accuracy on computers that have intermittent or no network connections.

 An AD DS forest has a predetermined time synchronization hierarchy.
 The Windows Time service synchronizes time between computers within the hierarchy, with the most accurate reference clocks at the top.
 If more than one time source is configured on a computer, Windows Time uses NTP algorithms to select the best time source from the configured sources based on the computer's ability to synchronize with that time source.
 The Windows Time service does not support network synchronization from broadcast or multicast peers.
 For more information about these NTP features, see RFC 1305 in the IETF RFC Database.

 Every computer that is running the Windows Time service uses the service to maintain the most accurate time.
-In most cases, it is not necessary to configure the Windows Time service.
-Computers that are members of a domain act as a time client by default.
-In addition, the Windows Time service can be configured to request time from a designated reference time source, and can also be configured to provide time to clients.
+Computers that are members of a domain act as a time client by default, therefore, in most cases it is not necessary to configure the Windows Time Service.
+However, the Windows Time Service can be configured to request time from a designated reference time source, and can also provide time to clients.